SIVEXTRO Film-coated tablet Ref.[9876] Active ingredients: Tedizolid

 Posology

-Tedizolid phosphate film-coated tablets or powder for concentrate for solution for infusion may be used as initial therapy.
+Tedizolid phosphate tablets or powder for concentrate for solution for infusion may be used as initial therapy.
 Patients who commence treatment on the parenteral formulation may be switched to the oral presentation when clinically indicated.

 If a dose is missed, it should be taken as soon as possible anytime up to 8 hours prior to the next scheduled dose.
-If less than 8 hours remains before the next dose, then the patient should wait until the next scheduled dose.
+If less than 8 hours remains before the next dose, the n the patient should wait until the next scheduled dose.
 Patients should not take a double dose to compensate for a missed dose.

 Elderly (≥65 years)